enkomat/enkomat.github.io/index.md

 ![More playing.](https://raw.githubusercontent.com/enkomat/enkomat.github.io/master/gifs/PopsLoop3.gif "More playing.")

 ### Spaghetti Master
 * Python programming game for Windows/Linux/MacOS.
 You control a character in the game and use it to build structures.
-The only way to control the character is by programming Python and interfacing with the game.
+The only way to control the character is by programming Python and interfacing with the game with the language.
 * This was a project for an university course, where each student was tasked to create a program with Python.
 Built using [Pygame](https://www.pygame.org/).
 * The project's [GitHub repository](https://github.com/enkomat/ot-harjoitustyo) contains more information and full source code.
 * Progress: ███▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁ 15%